Why are 5 million acres of Ontario farmland insured under Production Insurance each year?

 Production Insurance protects Ontario producers from yield reductions and production losses caused by factors beyond their control, including adverse weather, disease, pests, wildlife or other uncontrollable natural perils.

-Production Insurance is part of the suite of programs available under the Canadian Agricultural Partnership.
-In most plans, producers pay 40% of the total premium cost and none of the administrative cost.
+Production Insurance is part of the suite of programs available under the Sustainable Canadian Agricultural Partnership.
+For most coverage, producers pay 40% of the total premium cost and none of the administrative cost.
 Together, the federal and provincial governments contribute the other 60%.
 Administrative costs are fully funded by both levels of government.